Is Buffalo Prep a school?

 My child is in 9th grade; how can they join the program?

 If your child attends one of our partner schools, they can apply for the College Prep program.
-You can reach out to David Johnson, Senior Director of College Prep, by emailing email@example.com or visit this page to learn more.
+You can reach out to Pat Washington, Director of Admissions & Recruitment at email@example.com or visit this page to learn more.

 What schools are partnered with Buffalo Prep?